+Test for Heteroscedasticity.
 If the errors do not have a constant variance, we say that they are heteroscedastic and leads to biased Ordinary Least Square (OLS) results.
 To detect heteroscedasticity, visual inspection technique was applied.
 This was done through the generation of RVFPLOT where the residuals were plotted against the fitted values.
 The RVFPLOT did not demonstrate any pattern which was an indication of no heteroscedasticity.
 To also minimize the Heteroscedasticity problem, residuals were subjected to both graphical non-graphical Breusch-Pagan tests after regression test.
 The Breusch Pagan tests the null hypothesis that error variances are constant throughout the observations unless the results prove otherwise.
-After Conducting the Breusch-Pagan test, the result didn't demonstrate the presence of heteroscedasticity as indicated by the (P-value 0.4529) which is above 0.05 which is the rule of thumb.
-Based on this result, the null hypothesis would need to be accepted and the alternative hypothesis that the variance is not homogenous would need to be rejected.
+After Conducting the Breusch-Pagan test, the result didn't demonstrate the presence of heteroscedasticity as indicated by the (P-value 0.4529) which was above 0.05 which is the rule of thumb.
+Based on this result, the null hypothesis was accepted and the alternative hypothesis that the variance was not homogenous was rejected.